mbalandr/cinesync/README.md

 # Notice

-> This is the public version
+> This is a public version of a previously private group project created for portfolio purposes.
+Any sensitive information (API keys, credentials, etc.) has been removed.

 # Installing the First Time